michaljanocko/haskell_bois/content/7/post_en.md

----
-odo: 32
-elev: "4200 ft against gravitation, 2400 back towards the center of the Earth"
----

 - We didn't really feel like going anywhere today
 - We left extremely late (at 2 PM!)
 - No kickstand fits George's bike frame